newrelic/node-mitm-server/README.md

 * serverTimeout (optional): an https server is created for each domain accessed via https.
 This value determines how long a server will stay open (in ms) without any activity.
+* port (optional): port for the main proxy server, if passed constructor will call server.listen

 #### handler